jjongsma/component-registry/README.md

 The registration function implemented in each of your modules (`fn(registration, config)`) allows you flexibility in how your component is initialized, and can use one of the following four types.

-As an alternative to returning a fully initalized instance, you may return a `Promise` which resolves to the instance and the registry will await initialization before proceeding.
+As an alternative to returning a fully initalized instance, you may return a `Promise` from your factory function which resolves to the instance and the registry will await initialization before proceeding.

 #### component([...dependencies, ]factory)